 The Elementary Division (Grades 1-5) is a dynamic child-centred learning environment with a challenging and exciting program divided into a half-day of general studies, and a half-day of Jewish studies.
 Students develop close relationships with their general and Jewish studies homeroom teachers, and benefit from the expertise of specialists in music, physical education, French and, beginning in Grade 3, Yiddish.

 Teachers plan lessons and use various teaching strategies to meet the needs of different learners.
-The program incorporates creative art and music, and students focus on developing problem-solving, decision-making, critical-thinking and communication skills.
-Students’ needs are met through extensive resource and support services as well as opportunities for challenge and enrichment.
+Our program incorporates creative art and music throughout, and students spend a great deal of time focusing on developing problem-solving, decision-making, critical-thinking and communication skills.
+Students’ academic needs are met through extensive resource and support services as well as opportunities for challenge and enrichment.

 Our program relies on theme-based units that integrate technology and curriculum from multiple subject areas.
 This integration enables us to meet all curricular expectations in a way that is meaningful and relevant to our students.